yuyatinnefeld/microservices/README.md

 ## Architecture
 ![Microservice Architecture](/images/microservice-architecture.png)

-The architecture consists of a Python frontend application that interacts with three services:
+The architecture consists of a Python frontend application that interacts with four services:
 - **Details Service:** Written in Java.
 - **Reviews Service:** Written in Golang.
 - **Payment Service:** Written in Golang.
+- **Vault Secret Service:** Written in Golang, retrieves username and password from the Vault secret engine.

 ## Getting Started